tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: refactor GameState & dicts in static_gbl() with dunder methods ( __getattr__ and __setattr__ )
 		- LINK: see: https://stackoverflow.com/questions/10761779/when-to-use-getattr
 		- TBD: create dict_class_def.py w/ StaticDict and __getattr___ (and s__setattr__ for future tools)

+- IDEA: ideally, would have a tool module that calced & cached max_score to static_dict

 - TBD: debug
 	- TBD: fix debug capacity() to work with creatures (?)